Rouen-NLP/final-lab-Benakrab/report.md

 More work can be done on the data side.
 In the same way, we can enhance the present work from the models side.
 For instance : <br>
     * Optimize the hyperparameters, using *Grid Search Cross-Validation*, attached to the vectorizing process (e.g. max_features, max_df, min_df, use_idf, ngram_range, ...) <br>
     * Do the same for the neural network and the MLP classifiers <br>
-    * Train our SVM classifier with more data, as showed in the learning curves <br>
+    * Train our SVM classifier with more data, as shown in the learning curves <br>
     * ..........

 # Attached Files